VephoVandenberg/DataAcquisitionSystem/README.md

 # Ahtung
 App doesn't work on Windows, yet.
 And [Volatility](https://github.com/volatilityfoundation/volatility) doesn't process dumps of some Linux kernels, so check that out before start.

+# Further upgrades
+- Achieve work of program on different platforms
+- Maybe write your own system tools